Setup and integration

 </body>

-The script bundle.min.jswill then load all the necessary files for the proper functioning of the chatbot from the hosting server.
+The loader.js script will load all necessary files for the chatbox to function properly from the hosting server.

 Define the qualification mode of the chatbot (optional)

-When you integrate the bundle.min.js script to a web page, you can specify if the conversations generated on this page will be considered as test or production.
+When integrating the loader.js script into a web page, you can specify whether conversations generated on this page should be considered test or production.

-• The test conversations will be saved in the BMS and shown in the Learning - Conversation menu (with the filters "Tests only" or "With tests").
-They will not be counted as data in the Analytics module.
+• Test conversations will be saved in the BMS and displayed in the Learning > Conversations menu (using the filters "Tests only" or "With tests").
+They will not be included in the Statistics module.

-• On the contrary, the production conversations will be saved and shown in the Conversation menu AND will be counted by the Analytics module.
+• Production conversations, on the other hand, will be saved and displayed in the Conversations menu and will be counted in the Statistics module.

-To do so, you can add a variable to the HTML page that integrates your chatbot: DYDU_QUALIFICATION_MODE.
+To configure this, you can add a variable to the HTML page where your chatbox is embedded: DYDU_QUALIFICATION_MODE.

-• If the variable DYDU_QUALIFICATION_MODE = true, then the conversations will be considered as tests and not counted as data in the Analytics module.
+• If DYDU_QUALIFICATION_MODE = true, then conversations will be treated as test and not counted in the Statistics module.

-• If DYDU_QUALIFICATION_MODE = false OR the variable is not specified, then the conversations will be considered as production and will be counted in the Analytics module.
+• If DYDU_QUALIFICATION_MODE = false or if the variable is not defined, then conversations will be treated as production and will be counted in the Statistics module.

 Example: